HaR15/InfoSec-University/Phase2/CRYPTOGRAPHY.md

 	<li>Break a simple caesar cipher.</li>
 	<li>Verify the resistances of provided hash functions.</li>
 	<li>Work through a Diffie-Hellman Key Exchange and arrive at the expected shared key.</li>
+	<li>Provide user with example etc/passwd file (not using shadow file), determine unencrypted password and login using it.</li>
 </ol>